Sacred Water: Connecting to Water Through Ritual and Reverence

 Before going to sleep, take some time to write a prayer or affirmation that is particularly meaningful to you on a piece of paper.
 Take the paper and wrap it around your water bottle or glass.
 As you do so, imagine the water pulling in the vibration of your words and intentions.
 In the morning, take a moment to reconnect to your prayer.
 As you drink this water throughout the day imagine the vibration of your prayer/affirmation permeating every cell in your body.

 Daily washing is an opportunity to connect with the purifying properties of water.
 As you wash, acknowledge that water is cleansing your physical body, as well as your spiritual and emotional bodies.
 Take your time and bring love and attention to each body part as you clean.

 This ritual is a more in-depth water purifying and self-rejuvenating ceremony.
-It combines elements of Ayurvedic practices with sacred ritual.
+It combines elements of Ayurvedic practices with sacred rituals.
 This practice can be used to support our hearts, soothe our minds, and purify our spirit.

 Preparation: What you need

 - Offerings: Collect offerings for your bath that will infuse it with soothing elements for your heart, body, and mind.
 Examples may include essential oils (lavender, geranium, jasmine), flowers (rose petals, chamomile flowers, pansies, and dandelions), milk, oats, and any other supportive natural ingredients

 - Incense: Incense serves as an effective way to set the space

 - Candles: Candles serve to create a tranquil atmosphere